At A Glance: Our Top Picks for Dog Grooming Clippers:

 - Saint Bernard

 - Anatolian Shepherd

 - Greater Swiss Mountain Dog

 (Note that many of these breeds aren’t traditionally trimmed on a regular basis, but you may need to because of injuries, infections or coat problems.)

-Before you throw out the clippers and go buy a new pair (or, if you are lucky enough to have purchased clippers protected by a warranty, before you start filling out the paperwork), you should investigate the issue.
-There are a few things you can do that may help your clippers start working well again.
+Before you throw out the dog clippers and go buy a new pair (or, if you are lucky enough to have purchased clippers protected by a warranty, before you start filling out the paperwork), you should investigate the issue.
+There are a few things you can do that may help your clippers to start working well again:

-Many owners are intimidated by the notion of grooming their own dog, but if you do a bit of homework and equip yourself with a high-quality set of dog hair clippers, you’ll find that it is likely easier than you thought it would be.
-And because groomers typically charge much more for large dogs than small ones, you stand to save quite a bit of money too.
+Many owners are intimidated by the notion of grooming their own dog at home.
+But if you do a bit of homework and equip yourself with the best quality set of dog grooming clippers, you’ll find that it is likely easier than you thought it would be.
+And because groomers typically charge much more for large dogs than for small dogs, you stand to save quite a bit of money too.

-Just make sure that you compare the clippers above carefully so that you can obtain the best ones for your dog and situation.
+Just make sure that you either seek some advice, read a guide, or watch a tutorial so you learn how to cut your dog’s fur effectively.
 Before you know it, you’ll be trimming your dog’s fur like a pro.

 A big-dog lover, successful marketing executive, and website developer, Brian founded Canine Weekly in 2016.
 Brian lives just outside of Seattle with his wife and child.
 Brian grew up with labs and the family is eager to get another Labrador once their newborn is a little older.
 Brian is the former owner of Canine Weekly.